Ideas for a greener festive season

 The festive period can be a challenging time to manage waste.
-Below are some tips to consider when giving and receiving gifts, sending cards and decorating your homes.
+Below are some tips to consider when giving and receiving gifts, sending cards and decorating your homes, with photos from our Waste Nothing Challenge participants and the Innovation and Sustainability team.

 Did you know it’s estimated that in the UK we give 81 million unwanted gifts a year!
 Scary, right?
 Check out these ideas to help reduce waste from gift-giving: